leomrtinez/leomrtinez.github.io/_pages/cv.md

     - Automated data annotation and augmentation to improve the model's performance across diverse planetary terrains.
     - Validation of the results by comparing detected craters with existing databases, demonstrating significant consistency and robustness.
     - Development of a Python-based pipeline for end-to-end crater detection, including preprocessing, model training, and post-processing.
     - Participation in the bi-annual "Programme National de Planétologie" symposium to present my work with a poster.

-- **Research Intern, LGLTPE Laboratory, Lyon**
+- **Research Intern, LGLTPE Laboratory, Lyon, France**
   *March–August 2021*
   - **Subject:** Global-scale classification of Martian datasets using unsupervised machine learning algorithms
   - **Supervision:** [Cathy Quantin-Nataf](https://eplanets.univ-lyon1.fr/equipe/permanents/cathy-quantin/)